dokterdok/Continuity-Activation-Tool/README.md

 Continuity-Activation-Tool
 =========================

-This tool enables OS X 10.10 Continuity features when compatible hardware is detected.
+This tool does the system related modifications necessary to enable OS X 10.10 Continuity features on compatible hardware.
 Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.
 The tool has no influence over the Call/SMS Handoff feature.

 ## Features